P-p-H-d/mlib/README.md

 The call function of the interface object.
 It will call the particular implemented callback of the instance of this interface.
-It shall only be used by an inteface object derived from an instance.
+It shall only be used by an interface object derived from an instance.

 #### FUNC\_OBJ\_INS\_DEF(name, interface\_name, (param\_name\_1, ...), { callback\_core }, (self\_member1, self\_type1[, self\_oplist1]), ...)